clemsonciti/rcde_workshops/r_programming/04-Matrix.md

 ~~~

 - You can see that we can use a vector to subset another vector.
 - Subsetting is very flexible.
-You can use a vector of logicals
+You can use a vector of logical values
 to subset another vector:

 ~~~r